 LCA Indicative Overall Capacity Sensitivity G04 Within the AONB and SLAs (and all areas that contribute to their setting and the setting of the National Park and WHS), there is typically no capacity for static caravan/chalet park developments.
 Outside these areas there may be some capacity for sensitively sited and well-designed very small to small scale developments, which should relate well to the existing built environment/urban landcover.
-G05 Within the SLA (and all areas that contribute to its setting and the setting of the AONB and National Park), there is typically no capacity for static caravan/chalet park developments. caravan/chalet park developments.
+G05 Within the SLA (and all areas that contribute to its setting and the setting of the AONB and National Park), there is typically no capacity for static caravan/chalet park developments.
 Outside these areas there may be some capacity for sensitively sited and well-designed very small developments, which should relate well to the existing built environment/urban landcover.
-G06 Typically no capacity for static caravan/chalet park developments (with the exception of very infrequent, very small scale development C07 which should relate well to existing settlement/buildings).
-G07 Due to the considerable numbers of static caravan/chalet parks, there is very limited capacity, if any, for further static caravan/chalet park developments and extensions.
+G06 Typically no capacity for static caravan/chalet park developments (with the exception of very infrequent, very small scale development which should relate well to existing settlement/buildings).
+G07 Due to the considerable numbers of static caravan/chalet parks, there is very limited capacity, if any, for further static caravan/chalet park 000 developments and extensions.
 G08 Within the areas that contribute to the setting of the SLAs and the National Park, there is typically no capacity for static caravan/chalet park developments.
-Outside these areas there may be some capacity for sensitively sited and well-designed very small to small scale developments, which should relate well to the existing built environment/urban landcover. official volte with the existing bank of virolin for the arrange of the In all cases development should avoid the undeveloped coastal edge and its immediate setting and should be clearly separated so that their effects remain local and there is no collective/cumulative G09 defining influence on the landscape.
-Due to the considerable numbers of static caravan/chalet parks, in Gua combination with the overall higher sensitivity, there is no capacity for further static caravan/chalet park developments and extensions.
-G10 Within the AONB and SLAs (and all areas that contribute to their setting and the setting of the National Park), there is typically no capacity for static caravan/chalet park developments.
-Outside the second there were he seems consists for consistively sited Outside these areas there may be some capacity for sensitively sited and well-designed very small to small scale developments, which should relate well to the existing built environment/urban landcover.
-The state was to the state of t In all cases development should avoid the undeveloped coastal edge and its immediate setting and should be clearly separated so that their effects remain local and there is no collective/cumulative G11 defining influence on the landscape.
-Within areas that contribute to the outlook and setting of the National GII Within areas that contribute to the outlook and setting of the National Park and ELDP Areas of Natural Beauty, there is typically no capacity for static caravan/chalet park developments. and the same and t
+Outside these evens there may be some consists for consistivally sited Outside these areas there may be some capacity for sensitively sited and well-designed very small to small scale developments , which should relate well to the existing built environment/urban landcover.
+In all cases development should avoid the undeveloped coastal edge and its immediate setting and should be clearly separated so that their effects remain local and there is no collective/cumulative defining influence on the landscape.
+G09 Due to the considerable numbers of static caravan/chalet parks, in combination with the overall higher sensitivity, there is no capacity for G10 further static caravan/chalet park developments and extensions.Within the AONB and SLAs (and all areas that contribute to their setting) GIU and the setting of the National Park), there is typically no capacity for static caravan/chalet park developments.
+Outside these areas there may be some capacity for sensitively sited and well-designed very small to small scale developments, which should relate well to the existing built environment/urban landcover.
+In all cases development should avoid the undeveloped coastal edge and its immediate setting and should be clearly separated so that their effects remain local and there is no collective/cumulative defining influence on the landscape.
+G11 Within areas that contribute to the outlook and setting of the National Park and ELDP Areas of Natural Beauty, there is typically no capacity for static caravan/chalet park developments.